-10. Occasionally the behaviour or actions of an individual will make it very difficult for the Standards Officer to deal with their complaint.
+10. Occasionally the behaviour or actions of an individual will make it very difficult for officers to deal with their complaint.
 Examples of such behaviour include aggressive or abusive behaviour and unreasonable use of the complaints process.
-When this happens, the Standards Officer will write to the Complainer advising them that their complaint will no longer be handled in terms of this policy and reminding them of their right to complain directly to the Commissioner for Ethical Standards in Public Life in Scotland.
+When this happens, the Head of Governance, Strategy and Performance (and Monitoring Officer) will write to the Complainer advising them that their complaint will no longer be handled in terms of this policy and reminding them of their right to complain directly to the Commissioner for Ethical Standards in Public Life in Scotland.
 The sort of situations in which the behaviour or actions of a Complainer may be considered as unacceptable are detailed in the Scottish Public Services Ombudsman's Unacceptable Actions Policy a copy of which will be attached to any letter advising that the complaint will not be progressed any further due to unacceptable behaviour.